Traveling has always been one of my passions. I love the excitement of seeing new places and the thrill of experiencing different cultures.

 I’ll preface this by telling you that there are numerous tour companies out there ready and willing to take you on a day trip to the Dolomites.
 They are not cheap, but if you are not into driving yourself then you might consider this option.
 For me, there is nothing quite like driving through the mountains at your own pace, stopping when and where you want and not being subject to someone else’s schedule.
 So if you want a little adventure and don’t mind doing some driving then sit back and enjoy this day trip through the Dolomites.

 Our day starts in the beautiful city of Venice.
-While there is obviously no vehicle traffic in Venice there is the Piazzale Roma, which is the terminal for buses and rental car companies on the island.
-You can rent a vehicle from Macro Polo Airport but this would involve traveling to the airport, which only wastes time so if possible I would rent the car from Piazzale Roma and be on your way.
+While there is obviously no vehicle traffic in Venice you can easily get to Piazzale Roma, which is the terminal for buses and rental car companies on the island.
+You can rent a vehicle from Macro Polo Airport but this would involve traveling to the airport, which only wastes time, so if possible I would rent the car from Piazzale Roma and be on your way.
 The only issue you may have with doing this is if you're looking to rent a van.
-We tried to rent a seven passenger van from Piazzale Roma and were unsuccessful so we had no choice but to travel to the airport.
+We tried to rent a seven-passenger van from Piazzale Roma and were unsuccessful so we had no choice but to travel to the airport.

 Upon exiting Venice you will quickly find yourself on the A27 Autostrada heading north which is an easy road to travel on.
 Presumably you are traveling with a GPS device, which I highly recommend.
 For the first part of the journey I would program into your GPS; Belluno, Agordo and then Alleghe.
 This will take you from the Autostrada through the town of Belluno and then onto route SS203 going north through Agorda and Alleghe.
 The trip from Venice to Belluno should take a little over an hour.
 You will notice that the scenery is changing quickly, you are only one hour from Venice and the landscape has changed from a coastal lagoon to mountain scenery.
 The best is yet to come.